 When Austin reaches triple-digit temperatures, nothing makes me smile like tropical frozen treats.

-Here are six of my favorites in town, all delectable and thoroughly “researched.”
+Here are five of my favorites in town, all delectable and thoroughly “researched.”
 These inspired, frosty creations are difficult to beat when it comes to bringing down the heat.

 1/ Hay Elotes